-Trade restrictions have left a 44,000-square-mile gap in our knowledge of the birds that spend their winters in Cuba — including many we call “ours.”
+Trade restrictions have hampered understanding of the birds that spend the winter in Cuba -- including many we call "ours"

 A monotonous call that was unmistakably a pewee came from somewhere over my head.
 Nearby, an emphatic song reminiscent of a White-eyed Vireo accompanied rustling leaves in the shrubbery.
 Two woodpeckers noisily chased each other around a tree trunk to my left.
 I might have been standing in my neighborhood Michigan woodlot in spring, but the birds were a Cuban Pewee, a Cuban Vireo, and Cuban Green Woodpeckers.
 It was winter, and I was surveying birds in a botanical garden outside of Havana.
 Not many other American ornithologists have had this experience.
 Not only is this unfortunate, it has far-reaching consequences for “our” birds that winter in the tropics.

 Cuba is home to at least 21 bird species found no place else in the world — the vireo and woodpeckers among them.
 Some are particularly special.
 The Zapata Sparrow is the only sparrow endemic to the West Indies.
 The Bee Hummingbird is the smallest bird on the planet.
 Nine endemic species are endangered or vulnerable.
 In addition, a dozen or so endemic subspecies have the potential for full species status.
 This high level of endemism alone signifies Cuba as a globally important place for birds.